Harry Matovu QC

 Harry Matovu's commercial practice is very wide-ranging.
 It includes oil and gas disputes, civil fraud, injunctions (including freezing orders, search and seize orders and restrictive covenant claims), banking and finance, insurance and reinsurance, art and antiquities, jurisdictional disputes and public international law.
 He also has a substantial arbitration practice, which includes major international and domestic commercial arbitrations.

-Harry Matovu has detailed knowledge of oil and gas exploration, liquefied natural gas (LNG) trading and shipping, and the financing and valuation of oil and gas assets.
+Harry Matovu has detailed knowledge of oil and gas exploration, liquefied natural gas (LNG) trading and shipping, and the financing and valuation of oil and gas and mining assets.
 He has recently been involved in a very substantial and high-profile action concerning oil exploration in Iraqi Kurdistan, which culminated in a 5-month trial in the Commercial Court.
 This was one of the longest-running trials in the Commercial Court in recent times and it resulted in an outright victory for his clients on all points.
 It was listed by The Lawyer magazine as one of the top 20 cases for 2012 – Excalibur Ventures LLC v Texas Keystone Inc EWHC 2767 (Comm), EWHC 1624 (Comm).
-He has also recently been instructed in a major LNG shipping dispute and has advised on farm-out agreements in respect of offshore exploration blocks, and his practice includes disputes concerning oil rigs and oil and gas installations.
-He was nominated for Silk of the Year (Projects and Energy) in the Legal 500 Awards 2014.
+He has also recently been instructed in a major LNG shipping dispute and has advised on farm-out agreements in respect of offshore exploration blocks, and his practice includes disputes concerning oil rigs, oil and gas installations and power projects.
+He is currently engaged in a major international energy dispute before the Courts of Tanzania.
+It arises out of a power project in that country, and is the largest and most high-profile dispute that has come to trial before those Courts.
+Harry Matovu was nominated for Silk of the Year (Projects and Energy) in the Legal 500 Awards 2014.

 Banking and Finance